Race day photos

 Take a look at the best images from Globe photographers, from Hopkinton to Boston.

-In her last race before the Rio Olympics, the Marblehead native beat her own US 10K record.
+In her last race before the Rio Olympics, Mass.-bred runner beat her own US 10K record.

 For retired Marine Jose Sanchez, Monday’s race was another step forward in his recovery from losing a leg in Afghanistan.